filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 This proposal presents a new PoRep protocol (Non-Interactive PoRep) that removes `PreCommit` when onboarding Committed Capacity (CC) sectors.
 As a result, we have

-- Simplified storage onboarding pipeline
+- Simplified storage onboarding pipeline;
-- Trustless separation between storage and computing: the proving tasks associated with sector onboarding can be outsourced.
+- Trustless separation between storage and computing: the proving tasks associated with sector onboarding can be outsourced;
-- Unblocking [SupraSeal](https://github.com/supranational/supra_seal)'s full potential
+- Unblocking [SupraSeal](https://github.com/supranational/supra_seal)'s full potential.

 ## Abstract